-Which Type of PEX Fittings is Best?
+Which Type of PEX Fittings are Best?

 PEX fittings are essential to complete your project with one of the World’s best inventions – PEX tubing.
 PEX is such an amazing product that it has replaced century-old pipe technologies and best practices.
 PEX lasts longer black pipe, it is more durable than copper pipe, and PEX has now passed the test of time since it has been successfully used now for many decades.

 But which PEX fittings to use?
 There are many options: you have probably heard of Sharkbites, clamps, expansion fittings, and our top choice – “Copper Crimp” fittings.
 There are pros and cons as always, but the clear winner is Copper Crimp fittings, and here’s why:

 First Sharkbite: This one is easy, they have a poor performance record, and they are expensive.